A Number Sense as an Emergent Property of the Manipulating Brain: Additional Experiments

-\linespread{1} {\textbf{Miscellaneous embedding spaces} \textbf{(A)} Embedding space for the network trained on dataset 2, with up to five objects. \textbf{(B)} Embedding space for the network trained on dataset 2, with up to eight objects. \textbf{(C)} Embedding spaces for 30 different random initializations.
-We repeated the training procedure 30 times on different random initializations of dataset 2, with a training limit of 3 objects.
-Qualitatively, 21 embedding spaces look like a straight line, three initializations present a slight kink in the line, and six instances either present a large kink or two kinks.
+\linespread{1} {\textbf{Miscellaneous embedding spaces.} (see also Fig.~\ref{fig:embedding_space}) \textbf{(A)} Embedding space for the network trained on dataset B, with up to five objects. \textbf{(B)} Embedding space for the network trained on dataset B, with up to eight objects. \textbf{(C)} Embedding spaces for 30 different random initializations.
+We repeated the training procedure 30 times on different random initializations of dataset B, with a training limit of 3 objects.
+Qualitatively, 21 embedding spaces look like a straight line, six initializations present a slight kink in the line, and three instances either present a large kink or two kinks.
 The linear approximation error (Methods - Interpreting the Embedding Space) is provided above each subplot and measures the approximate deviation from a purely linear model.
-An error below 4\% predicts an approximately linear embedding line. } \end{suppfigure}
+An error below 4\% predicts an approximately linear embedding line. } \end{suppfigure} The line-like organization of our embedding space is a striking feature.
+Is this the result of chance, or is this a robust feature that may be reproduced reliably?

+We explored this question by repeating our experiments, varying each the random seed used to generate the training images, as well as the random seed used to initialize the model perception network's weights.
+We show all the embeddings we obtained in Fig.~\ref{fig:reproducibility}.
+Each time we measured how line-like are the embeddings and we report the deviation from an exact line as a percent error below each embedding.
+We found that the deviations from a perfect line are very small, and most look perfectly linear with a few exceptions where we see slight kinks in the line.